 This is a walkthrough on how to make attachments for the Extended Weapon Customization (EWC) mod for Warhammer 40,000: Darktide, which is the main point of creating a plugin.
 I'm assuming you have a cursory knowledge of filesystems and are comfortable with installing mods for Darktide.
 I'm assuming you will experiment by adding to the template plugin, so I won't cover the basics of creating Darktide mods here (see the DMF docs on initializing mods).
+I've tried to include some explanation for general programming terminology, but if I missed anything you should look it up elsewhere.

 Requirements

-1. Any text editor, preferably one with syntax highlighting.
+Any text editor, preferably one with syntax highlighting.
 Notepad will work in a pinch, but programs such as Notepad++ or Visual Studio Code are much more powerful.

-2. The weapon_customization_plugin template.
+The weapon_customization_plugin template.

 This describes the core steps of how everything works.
 It goes over each step necessary for creating an attachment from scratch.
 The way Syn's Edits and my plugin (OwO) have added parts is based on how Random Account did it in the MT Plugin, which takes these steps and makes it easier to do en-masse.
 I'll cover the differences further below.